OfficeDev/office-js-docs-reference/docs/requirement-sets/powerpoint/powerpoint-api-1-4-requirement-set.md

 # What's new in PowerPoint JavaScript API 1.4

-PowerPointApi 1.4 added additional support for shapes management.
+PowerPointApi 1.4 added additional support for management of shapes.

 The first table provides a concise summary of the APIs, while the subsequent table gives a detailed list.